vrdriver/Scottplot-Graph-Colour-Picker/readme.md

 ## Project Summary

 This is an interactive web-based tool designed as a visual aid for developers working with ScottPlot (a popular .NET plotting library).
-It recreates a sample ScottPlot graph (featuring a detailed waveform with trends, markers, and grids) and allows users to experiment with color themes, palettes, and manual color adjustments in real-time.
-Changes are instantly previewed on the canvas, and the tool generates ready-to-use C# code snippets for applying the selected styles directly in ScottPlot projects.

 Key aspects:
 - **Visual Fidelity**: Mimics ScottPlot's rendering with backgrounds, axes, ticks, labels, grids, and plottables (e.g., signals and lines).